Salvador, Bahia: Demographics

 In 2010, the city of Salvador was the third-most populous city in Brazil, after São Paulo and Rio de Janeiro.
+Currently, Salvador is the 5th largest city in Brazil in terms of population.
 The city had 474,827 opposite-sex couples and 1,595 same-sex couples.
 The population of Salvador was 53.3% female and 46.7% male.

 Ethnic groups

-According to the 2010 IBGE Census, there were 2,675,000 people residing in the city of Salvador.
-The census revealed the following self-identification: 1,382,543 persons identify as Pardo (Multiracial) (51.7%); 743,718 as Black (27.8%); 505,645 as White (18.9%); 35,785 as Asian (1.3%); and 7,563 as Amerindian (0.3%).
+According to the 2022 census, there were 2,417,678 people residing in the city of Salvador.
+The census revealed the following self-identification: 1,186,416 persons identify as Pardo (Multiracial) (49.1%); 825,509 as Black (34.1%); 398,688 as White (16.5%); and 4,395 as Amerindian (0.2%); 2,605 as Asian (0.1%).

 Salvador's population is the result of 500 years of interracial marriage.
 The majority of the population has African, European and Native American roots.
-The African ancestry of the city is from Angola, Benin, Congo, Ethiopia, Nigeria, Senegal and Mozambique.According to an autosomal DNA study from 2008, the ancestral heritage of the population of Salvador was estimated to be 49.2% African, 36.3% European and 14.5% Native American.
+The African ancestry of the city is from Benin, Angola, Congo, Senegal and Mozambique.According to an autosomal DNA study from 2008, the ancestral heritage of the population of Salvador was estimated to be 49.2% African, 36.3% European and 14.5% Native American.
 The study also analyzed the genetic backgrounds of people by type of surname.
 Those with surnames with a religious connotation were 53.1% African in genetic ancestry and tended to be in lower economic classes.
 During the colonial era, it was typical practice for Portuguese priests and missionaries to baptize converted African slaves and Native Americans with surnames of religious connotations.
 These have been passed down to their descendants.

 A 2015 autosomal DNA study found out the following ancestral composition in Salvador: 50.5% of African ancestry, 42.4% of European ancestry and 5.8% of Native American ancestry.
 The researchers explained they oversampled individuals living in poor environments (page 4).

 Another 2015 autosomal DNA found out Salvador to be 50.8% African, 42.9% European and 6.4% Native American.

 And another autosomal DNA study, also in 2015, found out Salvador to be: 50.8% European, 40.5% African and 8.7% Native American.